Gamification in the Workplace: Why and How to Use It

 An eLearning platform can act as a hub that engages employees and teaches them new materials.
 This hub is useful for employee onboarding in addition to ongoing employee professional development.
 As the courses are flexible and accessible from anywhere, it allows teams to get through the material at their own pace.

 Gone are the days of onboarding the old-fashioned way.
 Gamify onboarding by creating different courses to help them learn new skills and earn certifications along the way.
 This is also a great tactic in training existing employees and ensuring they’re updated on your latest company policies and procedures.

 Call Center and Help Desk Motivation Through Gamification

 More call centers are leaning on gamification to overcome employee engagement issues.
 Instill a sense of friendly competition to help motivate your call center employees to outperform one another, hitting service KPIs and goals along the way.

 In the same vein, you can also add a competitive edge to sales competitions to motivate your sales team to close more deals.
 Consider rewarding the top salesman or saleswoman who has brought in the most business for the company during a certain time.

 Future of Enterprise Gamification

 The importance of gamification cannot be overstated, and more and more companies are exploring its benefits.
 By empowering employees to live in a results-oriented world, they will get a sense of mastery and purpose.
 There is great potential for gamification in enterprise companies to yield significant results and bring value to each employee’s daily tasks.

 Need Help Implementing Gamification Into the Workplace?

 It can feel daunting and overwhelming to make changes to how employees interact with your workplace, but gamification is a unique tactic that yields successful results.
 If you’re interested in hands-on guidance from gamification and eLearning experts, our team at Allegro Media Design is happy to help!
-To learn more about our process and our offerings, please get in touch with us!
+To learn more about our process and our offerings, please contact us!